YouTube Green

 Netflix cites 26 million tons of CO₂ reductions based largely on unverified projections.

 The pattern isn't always deliberate deception.
 It's structural opacity.
-Data that exists but can't be understood might as well not exist at all.

 For users of any single platform, this means that they're making choices in the dark.